leoalvessantana/leoalvessantana/README.md

 <h4>Hi! 👋</h4>

-I'm Leonardo, I'm currently doing a bachelor's degree in Physics and I'm learning **Data Science**.
+I'm Leonardo,  I'm currently studying a bachelor's degree in Physics and I'm learning **Data Science**.
 Soon I will be sharing my knowledge.

 - 💬 Ask me about anything, I am happy to help;